citp/privacy-policy-historical/r/re/ren/rent.com.md

-> *The following text is extracted and transformed from the rent.com privacy policy that was archived on 2008-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081227054151id_/http%3A//www.rent.com/company/privacy-full) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rent.com privacy policy that was archived on 2009-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090605180809id_/http%3A//www.rent.com/company/privacy-full) for the most accurate reproduction.*

-# Rent.com: Privacy Policy
+# Rent.com:

-About Rent.com

 Company Information